 Step 1: Download your favorite music from Spotify

 Spotify is an online music streaming service that allows enjoying music while you have the internet-connected.
 However, the downside of Spotify is that you can’t download music on your computer.
 So the trick here is how we can download music from Spotify as a common MP3 file?
-Thanks to Cinch audio recorder that will help you to download Spotify music with just 1 click.
+Thanks to the Cinch audio recorder that will help you to download Spotify music with just 1 click.

 Download Cinch audio recorder: